Nicolas Stati

-Nicolas Stati (Note: Sometimes spelled Nicholas Stati.) (born 1 November 2008) is an Australian racing driver who currently competes in the Lamborghini Super Trofeo Asia for Lamborghini Bundang by Racegraph.
+Nicolas Stati (Note: Sometimes spelled Nicholas Stati.) (born 1 November 2008) is an Australian racing driver who last competed in Indy NXT for Cusick Morgan Motorsports.

 Career

 Stati made his car racing debut in late 2023, joining AGI Sport to compete in the final two rounds of the Formula 4 South East Asia Championship.
 After finishing out of the points all three races on debut, Stati won race two of the final round of the season at Sepang, en route to a ninth-place points finish.
 Starting off the season with five podiums in six races at The Bend, Stati then finished second in all three races in Sydney, which helped him end the year runner-up in points after scoring two top-fives in the season finale at Sepang.
 Returning to the team at the end of the year to race in the Formula Trophy UAE, Stati scored a best result of sixth twice to end the season eighth in points.

 Staying in Asia with AGI Sport in 2024, Stati competed in the Formula 4 UAE Championship alongside Peter Bouzinelos, Jack Beeton and Carrie Schreiner.
 In the five-race winter series, Stati scored a best result of 18th at Dubai and ended the season 33rd in points.
 Stati remained with AGI Sport for the rest of the year to race in the relaunched Formula 4 Australian Championship.
 During 2024, Stati also joined Crosslink Kiwi Motorsport to race in the Formula 4 United States Championship.
 After winning on debut at Road America, Stati won again in the following round at Mid-Ohio, before taking his third and final win of the season in New Jersey.
 Stati then scored three podiums in the final two rounds, but ended the year runner-up to Daniel Quimby by 4.5 points.